Bible fiction

-In the twentieth century, there began to appear heterodox Bible fiction.
-The Last Temptation of Christ (1960), by Nikos Kazantzakis, caused a widespread outcry and appeared on many lists of banned books for its dramatization of Jesus as wracked by temptations, beset by fear, doubts, depression, reluctance and lust.
-Jesus is nevertheless portrayed as a miracle-worker and the son of God who is resurrected following the crucifixion.
+From the mid-twentieth century, authors began to publish heterodox Bible fiction.
+The Last Temptation of Christ (1960), by Nikos Kazantzakis, was controversial and banned by certain groups and outlets for its fictional presentation of Jesus as wracked by temptations: beset by fear, doubts, depression, reluctance and lust.
+Jesus is still portrayed as a miracle-worker and the son of God, who is resurrected following the crucifixion.

-Norman Mailer's The Gospel According to the Son (1997) is a retelling in Mailer's own words that adheres closely to the Gospel narrative including miracles and resurrection.
-This was noteworthy in part because Mailer was a Jew, not a Christian.
+Norman Mailer's The Gospel According to the Son (1997) is his fictional account of the Gospel narrative, which includes biblical miracles and the resurrection.
+This was considered notable in part because Mailer was Jewish, not Christian.

-Philip Pullman's The Good Man Jesus and the Scoundrel Christ (2010) is a heavily allegorical retelling of the Christian story that uses postmodern techniques and is an evident polemic against Christianity.
-It retells the story of Jesus as if he were two people, brothers, "Jesus" and "Christ", with contrasting personalities: Jesus is a moral and spiritual man, and his brother Christ is an ambitious character who wishes to hijack Jesus' biography and legacy to develop a myth that will be the foundation for a powerful and worldly Church.
+Philip Pullman's The Good Man Jesus and the Scoundrel Christ (2010) is a deeply allegorical retelling of the Christian story that uses postmodern techniques to present a polemic against Christianity.
+It retells the story of Jesus as if he were two brothers, "Jesus" and "Christ", with contrasting personalities.
+Jesus is a moral and spiritual man, and his brother Christ is an ambitious character who wishes to hijack Jesus's biography and legacy to develop a myth that will be the foundation for a powerful and worldly Church.

-Other works are regarded as heterodox simply because they dramatize the Bible stories realistically, shorn of mythical, miraculous or magical elements.
-They may even include the transformation from real life events to mythology as part of the narrative.
-Realist Bible novels are typically semi-historical in that they develop the setting in Israel or Egypt or Rome or as the case may be—including the political and class and racial conflicts and urban and rural landscape imagery—with fidelity to known historical facts.
+Other works are regarded as heterodox simply because they explore the Bible stories realistically, shorn of mythical, miraculous or magical elements.
+They may even include the process of development of mythology from historic events as part of the narrative.
+Realist Bible novels are typically semi-historical, set in Israel, Egypt or Rome, for instance, and including contemporary ideas about the political, class and racial conflicts; as well as accurate descriptions of urban and rural landscapes, with fidelity to known historical facts.

 As Robert Graves said of his novel King Jesus (1946), "I undertake to my readers that every important element in my story is based on some tradition, however tenuous, and that I have taken more than ordinary pains to verify my historical background."

 Realist Bible novels employ in some way the narratives that comprise the canonical Biblical narrative, but shorn of miracles, or God's explicit presence.
-With respect to Jesus' biography, Jesus is portrayed as a man, usually a rebel against the wealthy classes (sometimes he himself is born into a privileged background and rebels against his own class), and the ruling Romans and their local client autocrats.
+With respect to Jesus' biography, Jesus is portrayed as a man, usually a rebel against the wealthy classes (sometimes he is born into a privileged background and rebels against his own class), and the ruling Romans and their local client autocrats.
 Sometimes Jesus's biography is enhanced by sources external to the canonical gospels such as Josephus' chronicles, the Talmud, or non-canonical gospels, and the author's imagination.